filecoin-project/FIPs/.github/pull_request_template.md

 Use XXXX for the FIP number until it is assigned by an editor.

 ### Delete this guidance and describe your FIP
-If you've followed the guidance above and are ready to submit your FIP draft, please delete this text and replace it with a copy of the _Abstract_ from your draft, and a link to the relevant discussion forum topic.
+Once you've followed the guidance above and are ready to submit your FIP draft, please delete this text and replace it with a copy of the _Abstract_ from your draft, and a link to the relevant discussion forum topic.